ameyers99/MECC_tcrQTL/data/tcr_phenotype/README.md

 **Notes:**
 - Restricted to receptors with CDR3 length >6 amino acids
 - Sequences with a Hamming distance of 1 whose different amino acid has a BLOSUM62 score ≥0 are evaluated as global similarities
+- Prefiltered for clusters with ≥3 contributing TCRs

 ---